golanlevin/single-line-font-resources/README.md

 The program presented [here](Hershey/Hershey_inline_font/sketch.js) and at [editor.p5js.org](https://editor.p5js.org/golan/sketches/iqRjuCM-5) displays an *inlined* SVG font in p5.js.
 This program may be useful in circumstances when you just need a simple single-line font, and do not wish to load external files or have any additional library dependencies.

-The typeface happens to be a Hershey font, converted to the SVG Font format.
-Note that various Hershey fonts have been converted to SVG Font format and are available e.g. [here](https://gitlab.com/oskay/svg-fonts/-/tree/master/fonts/Hershey), [here](https://github.com/Shriinivas/inkscapestrokefont/tree/master/strokefontdata), and [here](https://github.com/techninja/hersheytextjs), as discussed above.
+The typeface happens to be a Hershey (polyline) font, converted to the SVG Font format.
+Note that additional Hershey fonts have also been converted to SVG Font format and are available e.g. [here](https://gitlab.com/oskay/svg-fonts/-/tree/master/fonts/Hershey), [here](https://github.com/Shriinivas/inkscapestrokefont/tree/master/strokefontdata), and [here](https://github.com/techninja/hersheytextjs), as discussed above.
 This code been adapted from [hershey font json example](https://editor.p5js.org/allison.parrish/sketches/SJv2DCYpQ) by Allison Parrish.

 ![hershey_inline_screenshot.png](Hershey/Hershey_inline_font/hershey_inline_screenshot.png)